Apply code CARE20 to start therapy with 20% off.

 Love bombing is characterized by excessive attention and admiration.
 It can be a positive experience at the beginning of a romantic relationship because it actually feels really good, thanks to dopamine and other feel-good chemicals your brain releases.

 You feel special, loved, needed, valuable, and worthy.
+This initial rush can feel too good to be true, which, in fact, it often is.

 In the early days of a relationship, a manipulator bombards a victim with affection, intense emotions, compliments, gifts, and an excess of their time to quickly build intimacy and trust.
 This tactic is difficult to spot because it looks so similar to infatuated love, and all new romantic relationships are exciting.